Grafton VIEW was formed in 1967.

 New members in July 2019

-At the July meeting, Merrelle Trill (pictured below) was presented with her member’s badge, & officially welcomed to the Grafton VIEW Club.
+At the July meeting, Merrelle Trill (pictured below) was presented with her member’s badge and officially welcomed to the Grafton VIEW Club.

 President Faye Stone presented new member, Barbara Franks, (pictured below) with her membership badge & officially welcomed her to the Grafton VIEW Club, Zone MN03.